How Automated Payment Services Can Improve Your Business

 If your payment system isn't processing payments fast enough to keep up with expenses, the entire organization comes to a standstill.
 Automated payment solutions expedite the payment process and provide a stellar customer experience.
 But there are many other benefits to automated payment systems, as well.

-For example, invoice payment automation reduces the cost to process an invoice by 50% and speeds up the average time to collect by 62%.
-According to an article by The Street, businesses are shelling out $2.7 trillion in chasing payments annually — and they’re also paying between $16 and $22 to process each invoice manually.
+For example, invoice payment automation reduces the cost of processing an invoice by 50% and speeds up the average collection time by 62%.
+According to an article by The Street, businesses are shelling out $2.7 trillion in chasing payments annually and paying between $16 and $22 to process each invoice manually.
 Ouch.

-Worse, it can take up to six days to completely process a single invoice.
+Worse, it can take up to six days to process a single invoice completely.
 And if an error needs to be corrected, organizations lose even more time and energy.

-The fact is, automated payment systems solve several challenges that AR teams and finance departments are facing today.
-With each passing year, they become more of a necessity than just a competitive tool.
+The fact is that automated payment systems solve several challenges that AR teams and finance departments are facing today.
+Each year, they become more of a necessity than just a competitive tool.

 What problems does invoice payment automation solve?

 Although accounting departments often have a suite of tools available, finance teams still spend the bulk of their time manually processing transactions, sending payments, collecting paper checks, reconciling financial data from different sources, and matching an ever-increasing volume of transactions.
 This process is tedious, time-consuming, and error-prone, tying up top talent and creating bottlenecks.

 This manual effort is costly and inefficient but also creates an unnecessary risk of errors.
 Mistakes can quickly happen when reconciling hundreds or thousands of transactions and comparing bank records against the general ledger or invoices against purchase orders.
 In addition, many accounting departments need to enter their data into other systems such as enterprise resource planning (ERP), point of service, and inventory management solutions, exacerbating error potential even further.